FIWARE/CanisMajor/docs/canis_major_technical_overview.md

 6. **from**
     - Type: String (hexadecimal)
-    -Description: The address of the account that initiated the transaction.
+    - Description: The address of the account that initiated the transaction.
     - Value: "0x34e5b3f990e55d0651b35c817bafb89d2877cb95"

  7. **to**